openeduhub/oeh-search-etl/Readme.md

 - EDU_SHARING_BASE_URL = "https://repository.pre-staging.openeduhub.net/edu-sharing/"
 - EDU_SHARING_USERNAME = "<your_username>"
 - EDU_SHARING_PASSWORD = "<your_password>"

+In order to get authenticate to the Z_API web services (such as AI-prompts) it is mandatory to set the "Z_API_KEY" variable in the .env.example right before running the line `cp converter/.env.example converter/.env`:
+- Z_API_KEY = "<your_z_api_key>"

 Then open a new terminal in the same folder (oeh-search-etl) and run the following line in order to start the web service locally:
 ```bash